MileneCV/movie/README.md

 Adventure, Animation and Fantasy were genres with higher popularity.
 Documentary was the genre with lower popularity.

-Let's do Post-Hoc Multiple Comparison Test to see if these difference are significant
+Let's do Post-Hoc Multiple Comparison Test to see if these differences are significant

 ### Post-Hoc Multiple Comparison Test